tajpouria/linguci/README.md

 - Configurable batch processing and concurrency
 - Supports multiple locales and file formats

+## File Format Requirements

+Currently, LinguCI only supports PO (Portable Object) files as defined in the [GNU gettext specification](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html).
+To generate PO files from your source code, you can use various internationalization libraries such as [LinguiJS](https://lingui.dev/) - A complete internationalization framework for JavaScript/TypeScript projects.
+We recommend using these tools to instrument your code and generate PO files that LinguCI can then translate.

 ## Setup

 ### 1. Create configuration file